 - --AA/AS General Education: AA/AS A or AA/AS E

-- --Transfers to CSU only
+- -- Transfers to CSU only

-- --IGETC Area(s): N/A

 - --CSU Area(s): E1

-NUTR-101H
+NUTR-101H 3 units

 Honors Nutrition and Foods

 This course examines the science of nutrition.
 The course develops the student's understanding of macro and micro nutrients and the role they play in dietary intervention of various disease states.
 This course also explores the role of nutrition throughout the life span and the effects of exercise on overall wellness.